MicrosoftDocs/azure-dev-docs/articles/java/get-started-intelligent-app-chat.md

 - Get answers about employee benefits.
 - Change settings to change behavior of responses.

-Once you complete this procedure,you can start modifying the new project with your custom code.
+Once you complete this article, you can start modifying the new project with your custom code.

 This article is part of a collection of articles that show you how to build an intelligent chat app using Azure Cognitive Search and OpenAI.
 To see the full collection, see [Build an intelligent chat app with Azure Cognitive Search and OpenAI](/azure/search/cognitive-search-tutorial-blob).